Damp proofing and Rising Damp

 What is rising damp?Rising damp can be explained as the vertical flow of water through a porous wall structure.
 The water from the ground enters pores in the wall and rises by capillary action.
 Rising damp can occur on any wall which is built on a foundation (into the ground).

-Rising damp is a very common problem in older properties due to the fact that damp proof courses were rarely fitted in the past, or at best they were made from unsuitable material and have broken down over the years.
-A damp course is essential to avoid the costly problems associated with rising damp, but it is installed as a matter of course in all new buildings.
+Rising damp is a problem associated with older properties due to the fact that damp proof courses were rarely fitted in the past, or at best they were made from unsuitable material and have broken down over the years.
+A damp course is essential to avoid the costly problems associated with rising damp, damp proof courses are installed in all new buildings to conform to current building regulations.

-As previously mentioned, rising damp is an extremely common problem affecting thousands of properties throughout the UK.
+As previously mentioned, rising damp is a problem affecting thousands of older properties throughout the UK.
 However, the worrying fact is that it is often misdiagnosed by incompetent and inexperienced “surveyors”.
-The most important starting point for a homeowner who suspects they have rising damp is to make sure that the investigations are carried out by an experienced and competent damp surveyor who recognises and understands the complex problems associated with dampness.
-We would always recommend that the surveyor who undertakes investigations into rising damp has the appropriate experience and qualifications, as misdiagnosis of damp problems can lead to expensive, unnecessary work being carried out to your property.
+The most important starting point for a homeowner who suspects they have a rising damp problem is to make sure that the investigations are carried out by an experienced and competent damp surveyor who recognises and understands the complex problems associated with dampness.
+We would always recommend that the surveyor who undertakes investigations into rising damp has the appropriate experience, as misdiagnosis of damp problems can lead to expensive, unnecessary work being carried out to your property.

 What are the signs of Rising Damp?